drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_02-Normal_Form_Games.md

 #### Hawk-Dove

 > Suppose two birds of prey must share a limited resource.
 The birds can act like a hawk or a dove.
 Hawks always fight over the resource to the point of exterminating a fellow hawk and/or take a majority of the resource from a dove.
-Two doves can share the resource quite well.
+Two doves can share the resource.

 $$
 \begin{pmatrix}